QMCPACK/qmcpack/docs/additional_tools.rst

 ::

-Use the qmcpack flag to create the file as an hdf5 file, suitable for qmcpack.
+Use the qmcpack flag to create the file as an hdf5 file, suitable for QMCPACK.

 Without the qmcpack flag, the file will become a gwfn file for CASINO.